| | | | |

 curl -H "Host: example.com" http://35.192.x.x

-If this works, your networking is fine—you just have a DNS propagation issue.
+If this returns the expected response, your networking is fine — you have a DNS propagation issue, not an infrastructure problem.

 The Test: